LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 2: The confirmation for lphybeast installed successfully.</figcaption>
 </figure>

-Restart the `Package Manager`, `lphybeast` should show installed versions as well as its dependent packages.
+Restart the `Package Manager`, `lphybeast` should show its installed version as well as its dependent packages.

 Alternatively, you can install it using the command line below,